PagerDuty/incident-response-docs/docs/index.md

 Reading material for things you probably want to know before an incident occurs.
 You likely don't want to be reading these during an actual incident.

+* [What is an Incident?](before/what_is_an_incident.md) - _Before we can talk about incident response, we need to define what an incident actually is._
 * [Severity Levels](before/severity_levels.md) - _Information on our severity level classification.
-What constitutes a SEV-3?
-What's a "Major Incident"?, etc._
+What constitutes a SEV-3 vs SEV-1?
+What response do they get?_
 * [Different Roles for Incidents](before/different_roles.md) - _Information on the roles during an incident; Incident Commander, Scribe, etc._
 * [Incident Call Etiquette](before/call_etiquette.md) - _Our etiquette guidelines for incident calls, before you find yourself in one._
 * [Complex Incidents](before/complex_incidents.md) - _Our guide for handling larger, more complex incidents._